DnailZ/OldWebsite/_posts/2023-10-9-popl24-artifact.md

 python3 scripts/bench.py hd-run
 ```

 All results are generated in `json` file under `results/`.
-The process can be interruped in the middle, all tested results will be saved in `results` directory.
-You can restart the process by running `scripts/bench.py hd-run` again.
-All tested results will be skipped.
-To rerun the whole test, please `rm -r results` and run `scripts/bench.py hd-run` again.
+The procedure may be halted during execution, but any completed test results will be preserved within the `results/` folder.
+To resume the process, simply execute `scripts/bench.py hd-run` once more, and any previously tested results will be skipped.
+If you wish to rerun the entire test, you can achieve this by deleting the `results` directory, and then running `scripts/bench.py hd-run` again.

 Generate figures for each configuration: